 - in 2019-2021, the project ACTIMOB 3 supported registration and support for young NEETs with a budget of 57 126 603 Euro Euro.

 Due to the form of budgets of public institutions in Romania, it is not possible to determine the amount allocated only for career guidance and counselling services for young people in schools, universities and the information and counselling centres.

-The quality assurance mechanisms and results used by the National Employment Agency or by the schools in providing career counselling, if any, are not publicly available.
+The quality assurance mechanisms used by the National Employment Agency or by the schools in providing career counselling, if any, are not publicly available.
 The National Employment Agency monitors and can inspect its local offices, but this monitoring process is not focused on services for young people and the outcome of the monitoring is not systematically centralised.

 For the information and counselling centres organised by the youth centres, the Ministry responsible in the field of youth monitors and can inspect the centres.
-The outcome of this monitoring process have been centralised and made publicly available by the Ministry of Youth and Sports only in 2016.
-The result of this monitoring has been a set of general recommendations for the centres regarding their infrastructure and the need to employ qualified youth workers and counsellors.
+The outcome of this monitoring process has been centralised and made publicly available by the Ministry of Youth and Sports only in 2016.
+The monitoring resulted in a set of general recommendations for the centres regarding their infrastructure and the need to employ qualified youth workers and counsellors.